The Master of Science in clinical sciences offers two options for prospective students in a variety of research areas:

 Application Information and Deadlines

-Interested track 2 applicants should contact the directors of specific laboratories regarding availability of graduate training positions and openings.
+Interested thesis-based program applicants should contact the directors of specific laboratories regarding availability of graduate training positions and openings.

 To apply, complete the Online Graduate Application via the Graduate School.